wp-sms/wp-sms/readme.txt

 * Collecting mobile numbers from subscribers during the newsletter sign-up process
 * Automatically sending SMS messages to users and administrators in various situations
 * Sending activation codes to subscribers when a new post is published or when they complete the subscription process
-* Allowing users to opt-in to SMS newsletters and groups
+* Allowing users to opt-in to SMS newsletters and group with your custom fields
 * Providing an option for users to unsubscribe or opt-out of SMS messages through a widget or URL
 * Enhancing security with two-step verification
 * Enabling users to log in using their mobile number in case they forget their password